 Plan Your Story: Sequence of Events

-Students will be able to write a narrative with a clear sequence of events.
+Students will be able to write a narrative with a clear sequence of events and relevant details.

 - Draw pictures of the following events on the board: